 Radiation therapy uses powerful energy sources to kill any cancer cells that may remain after surgery or to shrink large tumors before an operation.
 This option is rarely used in the early stages of colon cancer.

 Getting screened is the first step in preventing colon cancer.
 Regular colonoscopies should begin at age 50 for people with an average risk for developing colon cancer.
 For those with a family history of polyps or colon cancer, many physicians may recommend starting at age 40.
 Some recent studies indicate that African-Americans may need to start screening at age 45.
-Consult your physician if you are at high risk for developing colon cancer.
+Consult your physician if you are at high risk of developing colon cancer.

 Several screening options are available, including colonoscopy and flexible sigmoidoscopy.
 More frequent and earlier screening is recommended if you are at high risk for colon cancer.
 Those with a high risk include: